Form an LLC in California today and take advantage of the many benefits of owning a limited liability company.

 Annual compliance for California LLCs is pretty simple.
 You’ll have to draft an operating agreement and comply with it.
 Beyond that, you’ll have to pay your annual franchise taxes, file your California annual report, and keep your business licenses up to date.
 These requirements might vary depending on your industry, but that’s what you can expect most years.
 Since this maintenance is so easy, many entrepreneurs opt to form an LLC.

 Starting a business is an important legal process, but with the right help, you can set up a compliant California LLC.
 That’s where ZenBusiness comes in.
 We handle the red tape so you’re free to focus on your business goals.
-Whether you need a registered agent for service of process, a business name reservation, or worry-free compliance, we can help.
+Whether you need a free LLC formation, a registered agent for service of process, a business name reservation, or worry-free compliance, we can help.

 Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.